Modi can't speak a line in English without teleprompter: Mamata Banerjee

 He looks at the screen, reads what he has to say in English and then speaks as if he's fluent in the language."

-Claiming the state had a better option in Arogyashri, Mamata Banerjeehad stayed out of Ayushman Bharat - a move that had hugely irked the Prime Minister.
+Claiming the state had a better option in Arogyashri, Mamata Banerjee had stayed out of Ayushman Bharat - a move that had hugely irked the Prime Minister.